Employee appreciation ideas aren’t just a nice thing to do. They’re common business sense.

 And, now that your employees can walk out of the job and be reasonably certain of finding another one pretty quickly, ‘thank you’ is a must.
 If your employees don’t feel appreciated, they will leave.

 It’s all about the basics here.
 A fair wage, regular appreciation and long-term support will go further than doling out a few Amazon Prime vouchers once every quarter.
 Employee recognition should be a constant process that’s built into the heart of your business.

 That’s not to say additional treats aren’t motivating.
-Rewards and bonuses of all kinds can be fantastic for employee engagement, and they will make your staff feel appreciated.
+Rewards and bonuses of all kinds can be fantastic tactics as part of an employee engagement strategy, and they will make your staff feel appreciated.
 They are, essentially, the cherry on the top of your rewards program.
 Get the foundations right first for best results.